The Respiratory System

 • Healing → fibrosis/calcification

-• Progression → active spread or miliary TB
+• Progression → active spread or miliary TB (disseminated form of tuberculosis)

 • Reactivation → secondary TB